(As revised in convention, August 25, 2018)

 People have the right to engage in any activity that is peaceful and honest, and pursue happiness in whatever manner they choose, so long as they do not forcibly interfere with those same rights of others.
 The peace, prosperity, and diversity that such freedom brings is a goal toward which Libertarians aim.

 The essential precondition for a free society is that people have the freedom to follow their own dreams in their own ways without government interference.
-This precondition allows that the only legitimate function of government is the protection of the inalienable rights of its citizens.
+This precondition allows that the only legitimate function of government, where it exists, is the protection of the inalienable rights of its citizens.
 To that end, government at all levels should be strictly limited to the essential services necessary to uphold individual rights, maintain public order, and adjudicate disputes.
 Government at the state and federal level should be involved only in issues not best handled by local or regional government.

 I. STATE GOVERNMENT